leobel96/LambdaBooth/README.md

 - A well lit green screen such as [this one](https://www.amazon.com/LimoStudio-AGG1338-Studio-Backdrop-Included/dp/B00KQ23GGW/ref=sr_1_8?s=photo&ie=UTF8&qid=1532250306&sr=1-8&keywords=green+screen&dpID=41yE%252BXGppLL&preST=_SY300_QL70_&dpSrc=srch)
 - Material for the LambdaBooth's box.
 You can use wood, plastic,...
 - Electric cables for connections
+Obviously you can decide to don't use many things (such as the display) and make your own photobooth.

 ## Dependencies
 Every component needs its own dependecies to be satisfied.
 Here there is a list for every component:
 1. Python 3 and pip3: If you have a recent version of Raspbian installed on your Raspberry Pi, they should already be installed.
 2. gphoto2 and python-gphoto2: They are necessary for CAMERA.
 Installing them is as simple as: `sudo apt-get install gphoto2 libgphoto2* & sudo pip3 install gphoto2`.
 3. opencv3: It is necessary for CHROMAKEY and OVERLAY.
-The installation is pretty long (it could require 4 hours on a first gen Raspberry Pi).
-To install it I have followed [this guide](https://www.life2coding.com/install-opencv-3-4-0-python-3-raspberry-pi-3/) from step 1 to step 11.
-There is also a [bash script](https://github.com/pageauc/opencv3-setup) that can simplify all the process and automate it but I've not tested it.
+I've compiled it myself, anyway this is a pretty hard and time consuming method (it requires many hours.
+I've found [another method](https://www.pyimagesearch.com/2018/09/19/pip-install-opencv/) that should be easier and quicker.
 4. oauth2client, httplib2, requests: They are necessary for UPLOAD.
 Install them with: `sudo pip3 install --upgrade oauth2client httplib2 requests`.
 5. CUPS, pycups: They are necessary for PRINTING.
 Install the first one following [this guide](https://www.howtogeek.com/169679/how-to-add-a-printer-to-your-raspberry-pi-or-other-linux-computer/) and the second one with `sudo apt-get install libcups2-dev & sudo pip3 install pycups`.